Ekkehard-Schulze/precision-temperature-logger/README.md

 analysis and descriptive statistics.

-The target board is 'Adafruit Feather 32u4 Adalogger #2795'
+The target board is 'Adafruit Feather 32u4 Adalogger #2795'.

-in combination with a precision real time clock DS3231.
+It works in combination with a precision real time clock DS3231.

 We proved a PCB to integrate a 18650 lithium ion battery and a

-DS3231 real time clock with the 'Adafruit feather logger' and
+DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger' and

-morevoer, also miniature 7 x 5 mm sized breakout boards for wire-
+morevoer, four miniature 7 x 5 mm sized breakout boards for wire-

-attached TMP117 sensors for laboratory usage e. g. in agar plates or
+attached TMP117 sensors for laboratory usage, such as in agar plates or

 liquids.
 The main board has two optional places for on-board TMP117

-sensors.
+sensors to log the environmental temperature, for example for usage

+in incubators.

 Notes
 -----

 1.)
-For work in wet, salty or corrosive environments you
+For usage in wet, salty or corrosive environments you

-must cover all sensor board conductive surfaces with a high
+must cover all exposed sensor board conductive surfaces with a high

 quality polyepoxide (cured epoxy resin).

 2.)
-You may like to try the improved, but software compatible sensor type TMP119.

-3.)
 For a qick start instead of using our project's custom printed circuit

 board the 'Adafruit Feather 32u4 Adalogger #2795' can be combined with an